-Improving the Standard of Care for Solid Tumor Cancer Treatment
+Improving the Standard of Care for Cancer Patients Receiving Radiation Treatment for Solid Tumors

 Cancers most commonly treated with radiation are breast, prostate, lung, head and neck, and colorectal.

 We have active research programs in the areas of non-small cell lung cancer, prostate cancer and head and neck cancers.

 - Ferlay J, Soerjomataram I, Dikshit R, Eser S, Mathers C, Rebelo M, Parkin DM, Forman D, Bray F. Cancer incidence and mortality worldwide: sources, methods and major patterns in GLOBOCAN 2012.
 International journal of cancer Journal international du cancer.
 2015;136(5):E359-86.
 Epub 2014/09/16. doi: 10.1002/ijc.29210.
 PubMed PMID: 25220842.

 - Atun R, Jaffray DA, Barton MB, Bray F, Baumann M, Vikram B, Hanna TP, Knaul FM, Lievens Y, Lui TYM, Milosevic M, O'Sullivan B, Rodin DL, Rosenblatt E, Van Dyk J, Yap ML, Zubizarreta E, Gospodarowicz M. Expanding global access to radiotherapy.
 The Lancet Oncology.
 2015;16(10):1153-86. doi: 10.1016/s1470-2045(15)00222-3.